Eastside, Birmingham: Curzon Park

 The majority of the development is centred on Curzon Street railway station and along Curzon Street which gives its name to two developments to the rear of the station which began with the demolition of a Parcelforce Depot.
 This will be called Curzon Park and will feature a major low to mid-rise mixed-use scheme with residential, leisure and hotel facilities.
 An outline planning application was submitted by the developers on 27 July 2007.

 Eastside City Park

 Next to this is one of the largest of the projects which will see large areas of land being transformed into a city park at a cost of approximately £11 million.
 This will be called Eastside City Park and will cover 8 acre.
 The area it will occupy is currently the car park for Millennium Point and also includes other building which are currently being demolished.
 Los Canarios, the first Spanish restaurant in Birmingham, was demolished in December 2009 to make way for the project.
 It will also incorporate an already existing park named Park Street Gardens which contains a burial ground and was once part of a large deer park.

+Opened in December 2012, Eastside City Park is Birmingham's first major urban park in over a century, covering 6.75 acres.
+It provides green space for residents and visitors, enhancing the area's appeal.